jar-o/kc/README.md

 to `.kc_custom`, save, and then `source $HOME/.kc`.
 Now when you run `kc` you'll see `helowrld` under the `Custom functions available` section.
 Note that you don't invoke with the `kc-` prefix.
 That's just so the `kc` function can automatically discover your functions without any help from you.
+Just do `kc helowrld`.

 ## Overriding the kc default functions